chadjemmett/card_sorter/README.md

 ## Limitations ##
 This would only work for a standard english-language deck of cards.
 The assumption that the deck would only contain 52 cards may be a bad assumtion.
-This algoright would sort more than 52 cards.
-But the resutl would be
+This algorithm would sort more than 52 cards.
+But the result would be
-    ```
         Ace of Clubs
         Ace of Clubs
         One of Clubs
         One of Clubs
-    ```

 and on and on.